A-kly/School-Vault/PSYCH 282/Topic 4 - Operant (Instrumental) Conditioning;  Reinforcement.md

 	- e.g., Chocolate > Sunflower seeds
 - Task Characteristics
 	- e.g., Reinforce a pigeon pecking for food vs. a hawk pecking for food
+	- hawks are less likely to peck normally, so use something more "normal" for them
 - Contingency
 	- A stimulus is more effective as a reinforcer when it is delivered contingent on the behaviour.